-Furthermore, the bill establishes conditions under which the mandatory period for using an ignition interlock device can be extended.
-If a user attempts to start their vehicle with a blood alcohol level above the specified limit, fails to take a random retest, or does not have the device serviced as required, their period of use may be extended.
-The bill also outlines the process for users to request certification of compliance from their ignition interlock device provider upon completion of the required period, and it specifies that the act will take effect on July 1, 2026.
+Furthermore, the bill establishes conditions under which the mandatory period for using an ignition interlock device may be extended.
+If a user attempts to start their vehicle with a blood alcohol level above the specified limit, fails to take a random retest, or does not have the device serviced as required, their usage period may be prolonged.
+The bill also outlines the process for users to request certification of compliance from their ignition interlock device provider upon completion of the required period, and it sets an effective date for the new regulations to take effect on July 1, 2026.

 Statutes affected: